The job of a marketer isn’t easy.

 Do you value the opinion of your subscribers?

-Now, I think most people answer yes to that question, which is great.
+We think most people answer yes to that question, which is great.
 So why is it that most email lists feel like one-sided conversations?

-I talk, you listen.
+We talk, you listen.

 That’s the wrong way to approach it.